 (star that varies in magnitude)

-A Variable Star is a star which becomes dimmer
+A variable star (or just a variable) is a star which becomes dimmer

 and brighter over time as seen from Earth.
 This

 can be due to changes in the star such as brightening

 or enlarging, or through a change in whatever the

 such as the 0.1% variability of the Sun over the solar cycle.

 The term microvariable indicates a star showing very slight